evelinakireilyte/Tastebook/README.md

 ## Project Brief

-- Build a full stack MERN based application in a group of 3 in 8 days
+- Build a full stack MERN based application in a group of 3 in 8 days.
-- Use an Express API to serve data from MongoDB
+- Use an Express API to serve data from MongoDB.
-- Build a front-end with React to consume our own built API
+- Build a front-end with React to consume our own built API.
-- Create multiple relationships and CRUD functionality
+- Create multiple relationships and CRUD functionality.
-- Create wireframes to help with project design and features
+- Create wireframes to help with project design and features.
 - Deploy the project so it's publicly accessible.

 ## Technologies used

 ### Back-end:
   - Node.js
-  - Mongodb
+  - MongoDB
   - Mongoose
   - Express
   - Bcrypt